hushmirror/hush3/doc/relnotes/README.md

 Hush release notes were done on Github until 3.5.2, and now are officially part of our Git repo.

+## Downloading Releases

+Hush releases are on our own Gitea at <a href="https://git.hush.is/">git.hush.is</a>
+and no longer on Github, since they banned Duke Leto and also because they censor many people around the world and work with evil organizations.

 # 3.6.0

   * Fixes "block 340k" sync issues!